wesleytian/blog/content/2019/whitney.md

 Reading about [altitude sickness](https://en.wikipedia.org/wiki/Altitude_sickness) and [high-altitude cerebral edema](https://en.wikipedia.org/wiki/High-altitude_cerebral_edema) which could permanently damage your brain and lead to death terrified the hell out of us.
 Acclimating by resting at a higher altitude for a while seemed like a good idea.

 <img src="/whitney/lone_pine_lake.jpg" alt=""
-title="" class="center_norm_rounded"/>
+title="Serene af." class="center_norm_rounded"/>

 <img src="/whitney/lone_pine_group.jpg" alt=""
-title="" class="center_norm_rounded"/>
+title="From left, Doug, Wes, Newton, Nori" class="center_norm_rounded"/>
 <center> *Lone Pine Lake (10,050 ft / 3,063 m)* </center>

 So we hiked the 5.2-mile loop to the lake.
 We stayed at the lake for a couple of hours to help with the acclimatization.

 During the ascent, we heard and saw lightning from many directions so we were afraid that would jeopardize our summit day plans. besides the effects of altitude sickness, the most dangerous thing that could happen in this area was being struck by lightning.

 A few years ago, [this](https://www.latimes.com/archives/la-xpm-1990-07-16-mn-100-story.html) following story headlined the news,